 Nawaz Sharif leaves for London from Lahore in air ambulance

+Former prime minister Nawaz Sharif left for London on Tuesday, twenty days after he was released on bail from a seven-year sentence for corruption.

-Former premier Nawaz Sharif on Tuesday left for London in an air ambulance, accompanied by his brother Shehbaz Sharif and other personnel, including his personal physician Dr Adnan Khan.
+He is accompanied by his brother Shehbaz Sharif and his personal physician Dr Adnan Khan.

+“Nawaz Sharif will go to Boston after going through a detailed checkup in London.
+During his travel, he will stay in Doha for two hours,” PML-N leader Pervaiz Rashid told Reuters.

 The air ambulance arrived from Doha early morning at Lahore airport's Haj Terminal.
 An intensive care unit and an operation theatre has been set up inside while a team of doctors and paramedics are also on board.